 Devon's information page about the Pupil Premium Grant is here.

 The quickest way to apply for FSM and make sure the school receives the PPG is through the online self-service platform which enables you to access a free school meal eligibility check on https://oneonline.devon.gov.uk/CCSCitizenPortal_LIVE/.
 Please note that the service is for people who hold parental responsibility and the school can not log in to the portal on your behalf.
 If you are entitled to free school meals, please take a print of the screen confirming you are eligible or a screen shot, and pass this to the School Office.
 Alternatively you can call Devon County Council's free school meals team on 0345 155 1019.

 Please note that from 1 April 2018, all children currently getting free school meals will continue to do so while Universal Credit is rolled out.
 This will apply even if their parents’ earnings rise above the new threshold during that time.
 In addition, any child who becomes eligible for free school meals after 1 April 2018 will be protected against losing these during the Universal Credit roll-out period.
 Once Universal Credit is fully rolled out, any existing claimants that no longer meet the eligibility criteria at that point (because their earnings are above the threshold or are no longer a recipient of Universal Credit) will continue to receive free school meals until the end of their current phase of education (such as primary or secondary).
-The Universal Credit roll-out is currently expected to complete in March 2022.
+The Universal Credit roll-out is currently expected to complete by the end of 2024.